 - For Couples and Families Intake Appointments (90 minutes), we ask that you plan on two to three sessions to complete the initial evaluation.
 This will include being seen together, individually, and then again as a couple or family to determine treatment goals.
 This is critical in accurately assessing the needs of all participating family members.

-- The Ongoing Appointment (45 minutes) is where the individual, couple or family works on goals, practices skills, and collaboratively implements the treatment plan.
+- The Ongoing Appointment (45 or 60 minutes) is where the individual, couple or family works on goals, practices skills, and collaboratively implements the treatment plan.
 For individuals, family members are asked to join in these sessions when needed.
-For couples and families, this may include being seen individually or together, depending on your goals.
+For couples and families, this may include being seen individually or together, depending on your goals, typically for an hour.

 - The Extended Appointment (90 minutes) is recommended when you would like to take something on more in depth, in times of crisis, or for couple and family intake evaluations.
 Some couples prefer the longer appointments, depending on your needs.